B-cell activating factor: Structure and function

 BAFF is a cytokine that belongs to the tumor necrosis factor (TNF) ligand family.
-This cytokine is a ligand for receptors TNFRSF13B/TACI, TNFRSF17/BCMA, and TNFRSF13C/BAFF-R. This cytokine is expressed in B cell lineage cells, and acts as a potent B cell activator.
+This cytokine is a ligand for receptors TNFRSF13B/TACI, TNFRSF17/BCMA, and TNFRSF13C/BAFF-R. This cytokine is mainly expressed by myeloid cells, dendritic cells, and stromal cells, and acts as a potent B cell activator.
 It has been also shown to play an important role in the proliferation and differentiation of B cells.

 BAFF is a 285-amino acid long peptide glycoprotein which undergoes glycosylation at residue 124.
 It is expressed as a membrane-bound type II transmembrane protein on various cell types including monocytes, dendritic cells and bone marrow stromal cells.
 The transmembrane form can be cleaved from the membrane, generating a soluble protein fragment.
 BAFF steady-state concentrations depend on B cells and also on the expression of BAFF-binding receptors.
 BAFF is the natural ligand of three nonconventional tumor necrosis factor receptors named BAFF-R (BR3), TACI (transmembrane activator and calcium modulator and cyclophilin ligand interactor), and BCMA (B-cell maturation antigen), all of which have differing binding affinities for it.
 These receptors are expressed mainly on mature B lymphocytes and their expression varies in dependence of B cell maturation (TACI is also found on a subset of T-cells and BCMA on plasma cells).
 BAFF-R is involved in the positive regulation during B cell development.
 TACI binds worst since its affinity is higher for a protein similar to BAFF, called a proliferation-inducing ligand (APRIL).
 BCMA displays an intermediate binding phenotype and will work with either BAFF or APRIL to varying degrees.
 Signaling through BAFF-R and BCMA stimulates B lymphocytes to undergo proliferation and to counter apoptosis.
 All these ligands act as homotrimers (i.e. three of the same molecule) interacting with homotrimeric receptors, although BAFF has been known to be active as either a hetero- or homotrimer (can aggregate into 60-mer depending on the primary structure of the protein).